eugenemunemo/quiz/README.md

 One Paragraph of project description goes here

- the queiz which is the form of a website, creating questions in a variable and populate the empty form with the neccessary results.should be written in PHP and not in JavaScript# Project Title
+ the quiz which is the form of a website, creating questions in a variable and populate the empty form with the neccessary results.should be written in PHP and not in JavaScript# Project Title
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system. you need to have notepad+++, visual studio you can get it on github its on public
 ### Prerequisites
-What things you need to install the software and how to install them Give examples
+What things you need to install the software and how to install them Give examples github visual studio or notepad++ google chrome

 ### Installing